De Villiers Graaff: Early life

-Graaff was born on 8 December 1913 in Cape Town, Western Cape.
+Graaff was born on 8 December 1913 in Cape Town, Cape Province.
 He attended Western Province Preparatory School and served as head boy during his final year at the school.

 Graaff succeeded his father as baronet in 1931.
 This baronetcy is one of twelve conferred on South Africans between 1841 and 1924.

 He studied law at the Universities of Cape Town, Leiden, and Oxford.
 In 1937, he returned to South Africa and was admitted as an advocate in the South African Supreme Court.

 At the outbreak of World War II, Graaff joined the Union Defence Force.
-He served in North Africa and was taken prisoner of war by Axis forces during the Siege of Tobruk.
-He spent the rest of the war transitioning between German and Italian prison camps and was later appointed a Member of the Order of the British Empire (MBE) in 1946 for his relief efforts among prisoners.
+He served in North Africa and was taken prisoner of war by Axis forces during the Axis capture of Tobruk.
+He spent the rest of the war transitioning between German and Italian prison camps and was later appointed an Officer of the Order of the British Empire (OBE) in 1946 for his relief efforts among prisoners.

 His youngest brother was Johannes de Villiers Graaff, a noted South African welfare economist.

 Political career

 Graaff became a member of the House of Assembly, the lower house of Parliament, in 1948, the year his United Party was ousted from government by the conservative National Party, which promised to enact a de jure system of apartheid.
 Victory in De Villiers' constituency (Hottentots-Holland) was the sole UP gain in the election; nevertheless, Graaff took over leadership of the United Party in 1956 from J.G.N.
 Strauss.
 He led the opposition to the governments of three apartheid prime ministers, Johannes Strijdom, Hendrik Verwoerd, and B.J.
 Vorster.

 He led the opposition to a republic in the 1960 referendum, and stated that South Africa's membership of the Commonwealth was under threat, and the declaration of a republic would lead to South Africa being isolated internationally.
+The declaration of the republic along with a new requirement for Commonwealth membership respecting racial equality resulted in South Africa's withdrawal from the Commonwealth in 1961.

 In 1977, the United Party was dissolved and the New Republic Party was founded, of which Graaff briefly served as interim leader before retiring.
 During his time as leader of the United Party it had split four times and been defeated in five general elections.